 Starting this version, the remoting layer uses a local jar file cache to store jar files that were downloaded from the master.
 This pretty much eliminated the need to send class files over the wire.

-In addition, the master will analyze class files as a slave request them and "push down" information about how related other classes should be loaded by the slave.
-This speculative "prefetching" saves the slave from making an expensive network round trip to the master.
+In addition, the master will analyze class files as a agent request them and "push down" information about how related other classes should be loaded by the agent.
+This speculative "prefetching" saves the agent from making an expensive network round trip to the master.

-If you do a lot of Maven builds, or if you have elastic slaves, we highly encourage you to upgrade.
+If you do a lot of Maven builds, or if you have elastic agents, we highly encourage you to upgrade.